Cricket in the city of football

-The city is home to India's most successful captain, Sourav Ganguly, who also captains the Kolkata Knight Riders, an IPL team partly owned by Bollywood superstar Shah Rukh Khan.
+The city is home to one of India's most successful captains, Sourav Ganguly, who also captained the Kolkata Knight Riders, an IPL team partly owned by Bollywood superstar Shah Rukh Khan.
 Ganguly had an ordinary ODI record at the ground, with a highest score of 48 from four matches.

 Established in 1864, Eden Gardens is one of three stadiums in India that were renovated for the 2011 World Cup.
 The changes were on a massive scale, with the stadium being completely restructured for the event.
 Decades-old concrete seats were replaced with plastic bucket seats; a shade now covers the stands; a new media centre has been added; and additional practice facilities built within the stadium complex.

 The revamping actually reduced the number of seats, from an estimated 86,961 to 82,000, but it is still the second largest cricket stadium in the world, with only the Melbourne Cricket Ground in Australia capable of holding more people.